wilsonzlin/minify-html/README.md

 ### Tags

-Tag names are case sensitive.
-For example, this means that `P` won't be recognised as a content element, `bR` won't be considered as a void tag, and the contents of `Script` won't be parsed as JavaScript.

 Tags must not be [omitted](https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-omission).
 Void tags must not have a separate closing tag e.g. `</input>`.

 ### Entities